 I think that is one way to become successful.
 It’s not the only way.

+Well, ideally with everyone.
+I’d like to work with everyone if I can.
 I’m always working on new things and I’m always talking to musicians about what we can do next.
 So, most of the time, the albums that I’ve been making in recent years involve musicians from all over the world.
 Really, we kind of have a sort of United Nations of a band, I work with people from Azerbaijan, Tajikistan, the UK, Sweden, the United States, Armenia.
 I’ve been working with so many people recently who are brilliant and are from the four corners of the earth and I’d like to continue to do that, to work with musicians from India, from Hungary, to continue all of that.
 I’ve worked with people all over the world, from many, many places and there are many more countries and players that I would like to work with.
-I like the idea of a genuine World Music: people working together from different countries, in different styles.
+I like the idea of genuine World Music: people working together from different countries, in different styles.
 I think multiculturalism in music is the best form of peace ambassador – it’s better than nationalism, it’s a hope for the world.

-Because you said that, I can’t help but ask what you think of Brexit and how this has impacted the world of music.
+What do you think of Brexit and how has it impacted the world of music?

-Do you think Brexit is going to be reversed one day?
+So you think Brexit is going to be reversed.